FUN THINGS...CLICK BELOW Updated with the blog

 white pepper to taste

 Caramelize the onions in a non stick skillet.
-Add the celery and mushrooms and saute until soft.
-Add the garlic and thyme and continue to saute for about two minutes.
+Add the celery and mushrooms and sauté until soft.
+Add the garlic and thyme and continue to sauté for about two minutes.
 Add 2 cups of the Roasted Vegetable Stock and the granulated onion and garlic.
 Mix well and reduce for about 5 minutes.
-Add the tomato paste, ketchup, crushed red pepper, tamari.
+Add the tomato paste, ketchup, crushed red pepper, tamari and carrots.
 Mix well and add the TSP.
 The TSP will begin to hydrate and soak in a lot of the moisture.
 If it becomes too dry, add more stock.
 Continue to cook the mixture for about 10 minutes until it reduces and there's not much stock left.
-Add the lentils, and if it becomes too dry again, add more stock.
+Add the lentils and peas, and if it becomes too dry again, add more stock.
 You may have some stock left over at the end.

 Quarter the potatoes and add to a pot of cold water.
 Cook for about 25 minutes until they are fork tender.